 United Kingdom

-Higher English Requirements Now in Force
+Higher English Language Bar Now in Force for Work Visas

 Canada